NYPL-discovery/sierra-retriever/README.md

     ```
     {
         "key": "your_sierra_api_key",
-        "secret": "your_sierra_secret",
+        "secret": "your_sierra_secret"
-        "isABib": true or false
     }
     ```
     local.json file should not be checked in and should be part of gitignore.

 4. In your .env file provide values as needed, here is a sample -
     ```
     AWS_ENVIRONMENT=development